Module One - Intuition, Intention & motivation

 When outlining your intention, use goal-focused words that define exactly what you want, and NOT what you don’t want.
 This may seem obvious, yet often our words are outside of our awareness.
 So often the words we habitually use in that gap outside of our awareness, are the ones that manifest.
 Mind the Gap!

-EG. If a person were to say “l want to lose weight”, their focus is being directed towards two things they don’t actually want.
+EG. If a person were to say “l want to lose weight”, their focus is being directed towards two things they unconsciously don’t want.
 Unfortunately this intention is confusing and often has the opposite effect of what they want to achieve.

 1. If they focus on LOSS the energy evokes a sense of loss or failure as well as an internal struggle between wanting to lose weight, while subconsciously igniting the fear of loss; this can create yo-yo weight loss, then weight gain, as the struggle plays out.
+It can lower your frequency.

 Note.
 Although physically opposites do attract, when it comes to energy like attracts like.